 Recommended time of year for application

-The first fertilisation and weed control treatment of the year is applied March or April.
-However exact time will depend on the weather conditions.
-Winter can sometimes creep well into April.
-As long as the grass has started growing strongly, this treatment is suitable.
+The first fertilisation and weed control treatment of the year is applied in March, April or Early May.
+However exact time will depend on the weather conditions and spring repair work.
+In more Northerly areas of the UK, winter can sometimes creep well into April.
+As long as the grass has started growing, this treatment is suitable.

 Weather conditions needed for application

 Treatment 1 can be applied in a variety of weather conditions.
 If a strong weed control is needed then a dry, calm day is preferred.

 There is no preparation needed before the spring treatment can be applied, although I recommend not applying the treatment within 3 days of mowing.
 I will contact you before the treatment to work around your mowing schedule.

 None of the regular fertilisation and weed kill treatments produce any waste that the customer needs to dispose of.